Joyce-O/politico/README.md

 ```
 4. Run "npm start" to start the app

-5. Navigate to
-Navigate to [`localhost:5700/api/v1`](localhost:3000/api/v1) in your browser to access the application
+5. Navigate to [`localhost:5700/api/v1`](localhost:3000/api/v1) in your browser to access the application

 6. Use Postman to test all endpoints

 ## Tests

-* The tests were written using Mocha and Mocha-http
+* The tests were written using Mocha and Chai-http
 * To run tests, navigate to the project's root directory
 * After installation, run the following command
     - `npm run test`